tmoodley/tyronesblog/_posts/2016-07-28-welcome-to-the-jungle.md

 ---
 layout: post
-title:  "Welcome to my first blog post!"
+title:  "Welcome to the jungle!"
 date:   2016-07-28 13:50:39
 categories: jekyll
 ---